resilient-vitality/aggregates/README.md

 ```
 ##### Dynamoid

-If aggregates can `require 'dynamoid'` then it will provide the `Aggregates::Dynamoid::DynamoidStorageBackend` that
+If `Aggregates` can `require 'dynamoid'` then it will provide the `Aggregates::Dynamoid::DynamoidStorageBackend` that
 stores using the [Dynmoid Gem](https://github.com/Dynamoid/dynamoid) for AWS DynamoDB.

 #### Adding Command Processors